aboutcode-org/scancode-toolkit/README.rst

 Archive extraction
 ==================

-By default ScanCode does not extract files from tarballs, zip files, and other archives as part of the scan.
+By default, ScanCode does not extract files from tarballs, zip files, and other archives as part of the scan.
 The archives that exist in a codebase must be extracted before running a scan: `extractcode` is a bundled utility behaving as a mostly-universal archive extractor.
 For example, this command will